ALB Budgets

 Government funding by classification type

 Most of the government funding that was allocated to ALBs by the UK Government in 2022/23 went to NDPBs, which received 62% of the total budget for ALBs.
 Executive Agencies and Non-Ministerial Departments received less money at 25% and 14% of the total, respectively.
-The bulk of all direct Government funding for NDPBs (£217.66 billion) was made up by funding for NHS England (£159.26 billion), representing 73% of this total.
+The bulk of all direct Government funding for NDPBs (£217.66 billion) was made up by funding for NHS England (£159.26 billion), representing 73% of the total funding for NDPBs.

 ALBs that receive no direct government funding